Aronimink Golf Club

 Aronimink Golf Club is a private country club in the eastern United States, located in Newtown Square, Pennsylvania, a suburb west of Philadelphia.
 Its championship layout is consistently rated among the nation's top golf courses.
 Aronimink is currently ranked 78th in Golf Digest's "Greatest Courses," 44th in "Toughest Courses" and 55th in Golfweek's "Classic Courses."
-In 2010, Aronimink was ranked #4 among the toughest courses on the PGA Tour by Links magazine.
+In 2010, Aronimink was ranked fourth among the toughest courses on the PGA Tour by Links magazine.

 The club has been host to multiple USGA and PGA championships in its history.
-Additionally, Aronimink has indoor and outdoor tennis and paddle courts, trap shooting, three swimming pools, a fitness center and a classic Tudor clubhouse with multiple dining options.
+In addition, Aronimink has indoor and outdoor tennis and paddle courts, trap shooting, three swimming pools, a fitness center and a classic Tudor clubhouse with multiple dining options.